darkeclipz/blog/content/posts/sinz_fractal.md

 z_{n+1} = \sin (z_n) \cdot c.
 $$

-Instead of looking at the argument of the complex number to determine if the orbit escapes to infinity, only the imaginary part of $z$ is used in this case.
+Instead of looking at the magnitude of the complex number to determine if the orbit escapes to infinity, only the imaginary part of $z$ is used in this case.
 If the imaginary part of $z$ is greater than 50, then it is decided that the orbit escapes to infinity.
 This is important to get the correct result, because it won't work if the escape criteria of a Mandelbrot set are used.

 ## Complex function sin(z)